mehulagg/gitlab/doc/development/scalability.md

 the `events` and `audit_events` table are natural candidates for this kind of partitioning.

-Sharding is likely more difficult and will require significant changes to the schema and application.
+Sharding is likely more difficult and requires significant changes to the schema and application.
 For example, if we have to store projects in many different databases, we immediately run into the question, "How can we retrieve data across different projects?"
 One answer to this is